RichardPalme/fasm/README.md

 ## Using this repo
-This repository can be used to mine the frequent generalized subgraphs in a graph database of undirected labeled graphs.
+This repository can be used to mine the frequent generalized subgraphs in a graph database of undirected labeled graphs by making use of graph edit distances.
+For more information about this method, see
+R. Palme, P. Welke: "Frequent Generalized Graph Mining via Graph Edit Distances", under review at SeDaMi’22 Workshop at ECML/PKDD.

 The graphs in the database can have vertex and/or edge labels.
 The mining process uses a taxonomy on the vertex labels.

 The executable `generalized_FSM` is used to mine the freq. generalized subgraphs.
 Options for `generalized_FSM`:

+`-dataset_name`: The name of a dataset of undirected graphs.
+The user must create a directory `/data/dataset_name` in the working directory, which must contain the graph database in TUDataset format.

+The TUDataset format ensures that the vertex are labeled with 0,1,2,...,k.
-`-dataset_name`: Name of a folder in the /data directory.
-Must contain the graph database in TUDataset format.
-Must also contain a file edit_costs.txt containing a comma-separated Boolean matrix C, with C[a,b] = 0 if and only if (a=b or b is more general than a in the vertex label taxonomy).
-The rows and columns of C must correspond to the vertex labels.
+The user must make sure that the directory `/data/dataset_name` contains a file of name `edit_costs.txt`, which contains a comma-separated Boolean matrix C, with C[a,b] = 0 if and only if (a=b or b is more general than a in the vertex label taxonomy).
+Here, a and b correspond to vertex labels in {0,1,...,k}.
+In particular, C must have at least k+1 rows and columns.

-`-max_size`: maximum number of edges of a graph in the output.
+`-max_size`: The maximum number of edges of a graph in the output.

 `-exact_gi`: 1 if graph isomorphism shall be computed with an exact algorithm (using Nauty), 0 if graph isomorphism shall be computed with a heuristic algorithm